Donate Join Us

 Two thirds of people infected with the virus then progress to encephalitic rabies (furious rabies), which is characterised by episodes of hyperactivity, hallucinations, agitation, confusion, muscle spasms, altered functioning of the heart, bladder, intestines, sweat glands, pupils, and blood vessels, and hydrophobia (fear of water) with hypersalivation (excessive production of saliva).
 The remainder develop paralytic rabies with paralysis of the limbs and respiratory muscles.
 It is not known why some patients develop the encephalitic form and others paralytic rabies.

-Treatment of rabies
+Treatment

 There is no treatment to cure rabies.
 In exceptional cases, individuals with rabies have survived with supportive treatment.
 An experimental regimen known as the Milwaukee protocol (after the hospital which first employed it) was initially reported to cure a patient with bat rabies, but has since failed in a series of cases.
 Hospital care for rabies encephalitis is supportive, consisting of sedation (for agitation), nutritional support, supplementary fluids and analgesia (for pain).

-Prevention of rabies
+Prevention

+Rabies is a vaccine-preventable disease.
 Rabies vaccine can be given by two routes: intramuscularly (into a muscle) and intradermally (into the skin).
 The use of the intradermal immunisation regime requires a smaller quantity of vaccine but has equivalent effectiveness.
-Vaccines are used to prevent the disease both before and after exposure (bite, scratch).
-Given the lethality of clinical rabies, post-exposure prophylaxis (to prevent the disease) is imperative.

-1. Pre-exposure
+1. Pre-exposure prophylaxis

 Pre-exposure prophylaxis is recommended for persons who are at high risk of exposure to rabies because of their occupation (e.g veterinarians, animal handlers, rabies researchers etc), travel or residence in rabies-endemic areas.
-It comprises of active immunisation with multiple doses of rabies vaccine, over one to four weeks.
+It comprises active immunisation with multiple doses of rabies vaccine, over one to four weeks.

 Vaccine immunity wanes, so booster vaccination may be needed in people at continuous risk.
 In the event of exposure to rabies, post-exposure prophylaxis (PEP) with vaccination is still required for those who have received pre-exposure vaccination, but without the need for immunoglobulin.

-2. Post-exposure
+1. Post-exposure

 Rabies can be effectively prevented after a bite through post-exposure prophylaxis (PEP) which comprises: